-Identifying assumptions.
-The λ_t^d 's in equation (3) capture the effect of the distance to the LCP for each decade after railroad introduction.
-Thus, the identifying assumption is that the distance to these predicted LCPs is quasi-random when conditioning on local geographic features, distance to the nearest targeted endpoint of the network, and municipality and region-by-year fixed effects.
-To support this, we document in our main panel regressions below that there are no pretrends in innovative activity using decade-to-decade variation.
+The $\lambda_t^{d,s}$ in equation (3) capture the effect of the distance to the LCP for each decade after railroad introduction.
+Thus, the identifying assumption is that the distance to these predicted LCPs is quasi-random when conditioning on local geographic features, distance to the nearest targeted endpoint of the network, as well as municipality and region-by-year fixed effects.
+To support this, we document in our main panel regressions below that there are no pre-trends in innovative activity using decade-to-decade variation.
 Moreover, to explicitly test for quasi-randomness, we perform a balance test by regressing potentially related variables on the cross-sectional variation in the log distance to the LCP, conditional on the local geographic conditions.

-The results, presented in online appendix table A16, sug-

-gest that there are no observed differential levels or trends in economic conditions before the construction of railroads in municipalities that are located closer to the LCPs.
-Nevertheless, we control for a set of prerail economic controls in our main specifications by including the following variables interacted with time period indicators on the right-hand side of regression equations (1) and (2): the population size before the railroad era (1865), the distance to the nearest town, an indicator for whether a municipality had any granted patent prior to 1860, the number of manufacturing firms per capita, and the share of manufacturing workers in 1865, as well as the latitude and longitude of the municipality centroid to capture potential local economic features related to geographic on the local geography, however, controls added in columns economic determinants of railroad access.
-In other words,
+The results, presented in Online Appendix Table ??, suggests that there are no observed differential levels or trends in economic conditions before the construction of railroads in municipalities that are located closer to the LCPs.
+Nevertheless, we control for a set of pre-rail economic controls in our main specifications by including the following variables interacted with time period indicators on the right-hand side of the regression equations (1) and (2): the population size before the railroad era (1865), the distance to the nearest town, an indicator for whether a municipality had any granted patent prior to 1860 or not, the number of manufacturing firms per capita and the share of manufacturing workers in 1865, as well as the latitude and longitude of the municipality centroid to capture potential local economic features related to geographic location.